loveencounterflow/icql-dba/README.md

   relies on `join`ing rows from `sqlite_master` with rows from `pragma_table_info(...)`)?
 * [ ] provide a path to build dynamic SQL; see https://github.com/ianstormtaylor/pg-sql-helpers for some ideas.
-* [ ] consider to forego the unnecessary and confusing distinction between 'in-memory' and 'temporary' databases (schemas) that has little to no utility
-* [ ] replace both 'in-memory' and 'temporary' by 'RAM'
 * [ ] unify usage of the terms 'schema' and 'database' (DB)
 * [ ] rename `list_schemas()`, `list_schema_names()`
 * [ ] unify `dba.limit()` with `dba.list()` such that `dba.list()` may be called either as `dba.list